Bio-layer interferometry: "Dip and read" format

-Biosensor Type and Selection
+Biosensor type and selection

 Bio-layer interferometry relies on biosensors with a fiber optic tip upon which the ligand is immobilized.
 The tip is additionally coated with a matrix biocompatible with the target molecule to limit any non-specific binding.
 For BLI calculations to work, it is necessary to assume that both the fiber optic tip and the bound ligand and analyte act as thin, reflective surfaces.
 The biosensors are disposable, resulting in low costs and high commercial availability.
 Biosensor selection is determined by the desired test results: kinetic analysis, quantitative analysis, or both.
 Most commercially available biosensor types will be grouped into one of these three categories by the BLI manufacturer.

 Applications

-Analyzing Biomolecular Interactions
+Analyzing biomolecular interactions

 A key use of Bio-layer interferometry is to analyze and quantify interactions between sets of biomolecules.
 This is extremely useful in pharmaceutical research, in which biomolecule-membrane interaction determines characteristics of a given drug.
 Due to its ability to achieve high-resolution data and high throughput, BLI has been used to identify biophysical properties of lipid bilayers, allowing for an alternative method of study than the traditional in vitro methods currently used (microscopy, electrophoresis).
 In addition, BLI can be used to study effector complex-target interactions.
 Where the traditional Electrophoretic Mobility Shift Assay (EMSA) method can be used, BLI can act as a suitable substitute if the provided benefits (label-free, real-time measurements) are desired.

-Measuring Biomolecular Kinetics
+Measuring biomolecular kinetics

 Bio-layer interferometry can be used to analyze kinetics in biomolecular systems.
 The benefits that BLI brings provide additional insight into kinetics on top of commonly used endpoint methods like enzyme-linked immunosorbent assay (ELISA).
 Interference patterns found in BLI experiments can be used to calculate rate constants and other kinetic data in biomolecular interactions.
 The (relatively) lower sensitivity of the BLI sensor results in less response to changes in sample composition.
 As a result, BLI can also be used to investigate allosteric effects on enzyme conformational changes.

-Distinguishing Characteristics
+Distinguishing characteristics

 BLI and SPR are both dominant technologies in the label-free instruments market.
 Despite sharing some similarities in concept, there are significant differences between the two techniques.
 Micro-fluidic SPR relies on a closed architecture to transport samples to a stationary sensor chip (Figure 4).
 BLI instead utilizes an open system, shaking multiple wells on a plate to transport the sensors to the samples without need for micro-fluidics.
 Being a closed system, SPR's association and dissociation phases are limited by the technology's design.
 BLI's open plate design results in association and dissociation length limits determined by sample evaporation instead.
 SPR is easily reproducible due to its continuous flow microfluidics.
 BLI's multi well plate design allows for extremely high throughput in one batch.
 Assay configuration in BLI can, in stable conditions, allow for recovery of samples.
 Assay configuration in SPR allows for higher sensitivity.
 As a result, BLI results are often compared to SPR results for validation.